 There are many advantages to using mirrorless cameras, such as the fact that they are smaller, lighter, and faster, and they can capture images and videos more creatively.
-Therefore, whether you are an enthusiast looking for your first camera or an experienced photographer upgrading to a mirrorless camera, we have listed our top choices for the best mirrorless cameras under Rs 1 lakh.
+Thus, no matter what your reasons are for wanting a camera or an experienced photographer upgrading to a mirrorless camera, you can find one that suits your needs, we have listed our top choices for the best mirrorless cameras under Rs 1 lakh.

 When you purchase a mirrorless camera under 1 lakh, you need to consider the following factors: